AnesFoufa/trivia/journal.md

 ## First refactor
 Once we have confidence in our tests, we can start refactor our Game class.
 The first bold step is to stop redefining the python built-in "print" and use the printer each time we want to print.
+## Fix and clarify meaning
+Did player win?
+The answer should be true if the current player won the game so the function '_did_player_win' is not correctly implemented.
+Its functions using it must be adapted once fixed.